Afghan Civil War (1989–1992): PDPA/Homeland Party government

+99th Missile Brigade

 The 99th Missile Brigade was responsible for Kabul's Scud Missile arsenal; the Brigade consisted of Afghans as well as five Soviet volunteers.
 The Brigade launched around 2,000 missiles between 1989 and 1992.
 The brigade was founded in the 1980s during the Soviet–Afghan War, with resources to the brigade increasing drastically following the Soviet withdrawal.
 Members of the 99th participated in the Battle of Jalalabad, the Siege of Khost as well as a few retaliatory strikes against Pakistan for violating the Afghan airspace.